Program overview

 Featured Experiences

-• Field Placement: Students can gain practical experience through an unpaid field placement, which is essential for graduation.
+• Field Placement: Students can participate in an unpaid field placement, providing practical experience in a library or related environment, which is essential for graduation.

-• Hybrid Delivery: The program offers a mix of online and in-person classes, providing flexibility in learning.
+• Hybrid Delivery: The program combines online coursework with in-person classes, allowing for flexibility in learning.

 Career Options